ordosp/brainfuck_i/README.md

 # brainfuck_i
 Simple brainfuck interpreter in c.

-I am just starting to learn c and my code may not be very good.
+My code may not be very good.
 However, it works.

 ## How to use it
 ```